Who do Dundee Utd fans want as their new manager?

 The situation seems to have become toxic, with the latest torment exacerbating the situation following 9-0 and 7-0 drubbings by Celtic and AZ Alkmaar and an underwhelming January transfer window.

-So can anyone salvage United season?
+So can anyone salvage United's season?
 And do the fans trust those in charge to identify that person?

 - Visit our Dundee Utd page for news, analysis & fan views